The way people shop has changed

 To compensate for increased competition, many grocers are looking for new ways to attract customers.
 Some are investing in restaurants, grocery delivery and other unique services for customers.
 These efforts can be effective, but they also require ongoing investment in human capital.
 Fortunately, there’s a way to attract shoppers that requires no hiring and minimal management—and it’s guaranteed to become much more popular over the next few years.

 The hot new way to attract shoppers to stores is electric vehicle (EV) charging.
-With 25% of vehicles sold expected to have electric engines by 2025, EV charging is a unique way for grocers and other retailers to attract customers.
+With half of vehicles sold expected to be electric by 2040, EV charging is a unique way for grocers and other retailers to attract customers.
 When EV drivers head to the store to stock up for the week, they want to be able to charge their vehicles while they shop, adding enough range to drive back home or run their next errand.
 As EVs become more prominent on the road and in parking lots, more parking spots can become places where EV drivers charge, and the need to charge can extend shoppers’ time in store.

 Multiple leading grocery brands are already offering EV charging: Harris Teeter, Fred Meyer and many others attract EV drivers to stores with the chance to charge up while they shop.
 The popular regional and national grocery brands using ChargePoint have more than 2000 locations in 45 states and Washington, D.C., where they serve hundreds of thousands of happy shoppers every day.